rasor/rasor.github.io/content/2017/2017-09-23B-PelicanBlogOnGithubPages.md

     * `.\publish "file new.md published"` [#code](https://github.com/rasor/rasor.github.io/blob/pelican/publish.bat)
 5. Browse to https://username.github.io

-Tip: If I don't want to publish a file I rename it to `.txt` - then it won't be visible before I rename it back to `.md`
+Tip: If I don't want to publish a file I rename it to `.txt` - then it won't be published before I rename it back to `.md`.
+It will still end up on your host - GitHubPages, so don't keep secrests in there.
+If you want it published for review without being included in any content lists, then you can [publish the document as draft](http://docs.getpelican.com/en/3.6.3/content.html#publishing-drafts) with `Status: draft`.
+Then the document will be put in the `/drafts/` folder.

 Continue in [Using Pelican Themes]({filename}/2017/2017-09-30A-PelicanThemes.md){:target="_blank"}